3elenyi-Kaktus/configurator/readme.md

         self.parser.add_argument(
             "--my-awesome-option",
             required=False,
-            default=argparse.SUPPRESS,
             help="Some useful description",
             dest=MyOption.OPTION_ONE.name,
         )
         self.parser.add_argument(...)
 ```

 You can tweak the parser options as you want, using the standard `argparse` library guidelines.
-The only requirement is adding `default=argparse.SUPPRESS` if option isn't required and has no default value (either in argparser, or in the options listing).

 #### Important note 1
 I recommend to use the separate file, dedicated to storing the app version info.
 Though, using the versioning is completely up to user and can be skipped.